kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 A lot of companies *think* that they practice continuous delivery and/or deployment.
 In reality the don't.
 Practicing true CI/CD means that *at any given point in time* there is a version of the code that is ready to be deployed.
 This means that the candidate release for deployment the candidate release is *already* tested.
 Therefore having a package version of an application "ready" which has not really "passed QA" is not true CI/CD.

 Unfortunately, while most companies have correctly realized that deployments should be automated, because using humans for them is error prone and slow, I still see companies where launching the tests is a semi-manual process.
-And when I say semi-manual I mean that even though the test suite itself might be automated, there are human tasks for house-keeping such as preparing the test environment or cleaning up the test data after the tests have.
-That is an anti-pattern because it is not true automation.
-All aspects of testing should be automated.
+And when I say semi-manual I mean that even though the test suite itself might be automated, there are human tasks for house-keeping such as preparing the test environment or cleaning up the test data after the tests have finished.
+That is an anti-pattern because it is not true automation. **All** aspects of testing should be automated.

 ![Automated tests](../../assets/testing-anti-patterns/automated-tests.png)

-Having access to VMs or containers means that it is very easy to create test environment on demand.
+Having access to VMs or containers means that it is very easy to create various test environments on demand.
 Creating a test environment on the fly for an individual pull request should be a standard practice within your organization.
 This means that each new feature is tested individually on its own.
 A problematic feature (i.e. that causes tests to fail) should not block the release of the rest of the features that need to be deployed at the same time.

 An easy way to understand the level of test automation within a company is to watch the QA/Test people in their daily job.
 In the ideal case, testers are just creating new tests that are added to an existing test suite.
 Testers themselves do not run tests manually.
 The test suite is run by the build server.